Sdcrouse/html-introduction-novideo-v-000/README.md

 #### Comments

 Let's also take a brief moment to recognize how to add comments into an HTML document.
-These won't get rendered to the browser at all: they're just helpful notes for the author.
+These won't get rendered to the browser at all; they're just helpful notes for the author.

 ```html